With so many rewards cards to choose from, answering a few questions can help you pick the best one for your needs.

 As you go through your purchases, group them together into categories.
 There might be one for groceries, one for gas, one for dining, one for travel, one for shopping and one for miscellaneous purchases.

 Grouping expenses together in this way can help you decide what type of rewards card might suit you best.
-Depending on how you spend it, you might even feel that it makes sense to have more than one card (i.e. a cash back credit card for groceries, a miles card for travel, etc.).
+Depending on how you spend it, you might even feel that it makes sense to have more than one card (essentially, a cash back credit card for groceries, a miles card for travel and so forth).

 Are you a foodie?

 Some rewards credit cards are designed with foodies in mind.
 Their rewards programs tend to be structured around the things foodies spend money on most often.
 That means things like dining out, food delivery services and groceries.

 If you’re part of the foodie set, you may want to consider a card that caters its rewards to how you spend.

 How do you travel?

 Taking trips can add up, but the right rewards card can make those purchases less burdensome on your budget.
 When choosing a rewards card, it helps to consider how often you like to travel and how you book travel plans.
 If you’re new to travel rewards, you might want to start with a basic travel card.

 For example, if flying is your preferred way to get around, you might lean toward a rewards card that offers miles or points on purchases.
 The more miles you earn, the more free flights you’ll be able to take.

 You might want a card that rewards you on all travel purchases if you rely on rental cars or you prefer to take cruises or travel by train.
 Just be sure to check for exclusions first, as some cards have a narrower definition of what constitutes travel than others.